arve0/master/thesis_web.md

 The procedure was tested out and step 6 was the most labor intensive, browsing through 126 specimen spots and aligning them.
 An alignment of one specimen spot took about 40 seconds, giving 1.5 hours of intensive click-and-adjust.
-Also, an error in some of the steps can potentially disrupt steps further down the line, making the procedure even more time consuming.
+An error in some of the steps can potentially disrupt steps further down the line, making the procedure even more time consuming.
 In example, inaccuracy in average displacement between samples leads to displacement adjustment of many wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.

+In addition, it's easy to "get lost" in the tissue microarray with the limited field of view.
+The glass slides holds 14 columns of specimen spots, which is 60 side by side non-overlapping images with a 25x objective.
+This means one must keep track of the position in the array.
+If one loses track over specimen row and column position, one need to go to a reference point, usually the edge of the array, to get back on track.

 A simple means to avoid some of the steps in the intricate procedure above is using a single scan containing the whole matrix area.
 The procedure then